Technology layers

 • Update pathway and rollback awareness

-We avoid “cheap hosting” choices that create operational risk.
+We avoid choices that look cheap upfront but create risk later.

 Access is not an afterthought.
-We treat it as the first control.
+It is one of the first controls we define.

 • Least-privilege intent for roles